Unst - Hermaness

 Recommended is a fully charged mobile phone; for extra peace of mind, upload the Three Words app to your phone, which will come in handy should you have to phone emergency services.
-As a guide, I always travel with a first aid kit and enough food supplies and water.
+I always travel with a first aid kit and enough food supplies and water.

 The first part of the walk is quite steep and usually best for you not to speak until you get to the top where it's flat, and you can stop and get your breath back.
 After this, it is more of a gentle gradient walking along a boardwalk until you reach the cliffs.
 The landscape is peat and heather, and in the summer, the area will usually have a good display of bog cotton and ferns.

 Before you get to the end of the boardwalk, you will pass through a breeding site of Great Skuas or Bonxies, as they are known in Shetland.
 During the walk, you stay on the boardwalk to protect the landscape and show the necessary respect to the Bonxies.
 They are known to dive-bomb people that stray in order to defend their nests or any young that may be around.